 New tires are capable of dispersing up to 30 liters of water a second at 80 kilometers per hour.
 But the depth of the tire tread wears down over the course of regular usage.
 Consequently, tires disperse significantly less water as the depth of the tire tread decreases.

 If car tires have only a tread depth of 1.6 mm for example, then water displacement is effectively and dramatically reduced.

 Tires have tread across their entire circumference.
 Tread depth measurements must be taken -- for example using a Depth Gauge -- in the main grooves which feature Tread Wear Indicators (TWI) on modern tires.

 In most European countries, the legal minimum tread depth for car safety is 1.6 mm; that's when tires are due for replacement.

-To ensure that tires offer the best possible performance, consider replacing summer tires when they reach a depth of 3 mm, and winter tires when they reach a depth of 4 mm.
+To ensure that tires offer the best possible performance, check your tires regularly and consider replacing in good time.
 Furthermore, fit all four wheel positions with tires of the same tread pattern design.
 And at a minimum, each axle should have a pair of tires with the same tread depth.

 To better help determine the remaining tread depth, Continental has fitted “wet indicators” between the grooves of the tire tread.
 These indicator ribs stand 3mm high, located between the tire tread blocks.

-If the surrounding tread has worn down to the level of the indicators, then it's time to fit the wheels with new tires as a preventative safety measure.
+If the surrounding tread has worn down to the level of the indicators, then it's time to consider fitting the wheels with new tires as a preventative safety measure.

 Whether your tires are new or old, drivers should always slow down on wet road surfaces to reduce the risk of aquaplaning.